Towing, trailers, tilt-trays and caravans

 It's also important that you understand how to equip your vehicle, as well as how to fit and load what you intend to tow.

 Read the document below to find out more on the subject, including:

 - How much you can safely tow.

 - Laws that you need to be aware of.

 An A-frame can be used to tow another vehicle which has its front wheels on the road and is connected to the towbar of the towing vehicle by a triangular shaped frame.

-The document below provides information on:
+An A-frame attachment is considered a modification.
+The brochure below provides information on:

 - Regulations and requirements.